hpfly-ai/hpfly-ai/README.md

-- 👋 Hi, I’m @hpfly-ai
+- 👋 Hi, I’m Danylo Zdoryk
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Engineering and Data Science
-- 🌱 I’m currently learning Python and Sql
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on database related projects
-- 📫 How to reach me Telegram: @Nedunik
+- 📫 How to reach me Telegram: t.me/dzdoryk

 <!---
 hpfly-ai/hpfly-ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.